ProximityOne Home Page

 ProximityOne develops geographic-demographic-economic data and analytical tools and helps organizations knit together and use diverse data in a decision-making and analytical framework.
 We develop custom demographic/economic estimates and projections, develop geographic and geocoded address files, and assist with impact and geospatial analyses.

-Wide-ranging organizations use our tools (software, data, methodologies) to analyze their own data integrated with other data.
+Wide-ranging organizations use our software, data and methodologies to analyze their own data integrated with other data.

 Follow ProximityOne on Twitter at